eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/Software-Development-View/page_development-view.md

 The `pointInTime` property represents the calendar week as a date and MUST be set to a monday of the week for that specific demand.
 The date format MUST be in accordance with ISO8601 and MUST be in the format YYYY-MM-DD (for example 2023-02-13) without a time zone.

-The attributes `demandCategory` and `unitOfMeasure` MUST be set to one of the defined values as defined in [CX-0128 Demand and Capacity Management](https://catena-x.net/de/standard-library).
+The attributes `demandCategory` and `unitOfMeasure` MUST be set to one of the defined values as defined in [CX-0128 Demand and Capacity Management Data Exchange](https://catena-x.net/de/standard-library).
 If the customer explicitly does not want to send a unit of measure to the supplier, then the `unitOfMeasure` property can be omitted in the payload and the `unitOfMeasureIsOmitted` flag value MUST be set to `true`.

 The data series in the `MaterialDemand` SHOULD start already from week _n+2_, where n represents the current week.